-To mark Mental Health Awareness Week, the Chelsea Foundation has launched a new programme with Mental Health Charity, Hammersmith, Fulham, Ealing, and Hounslow MIND (HFEH).
+To mark Mental Health Awareness Week, Chelsea Foundation have launched a new programme with Mental Health Charity, Hammersmith, Fulham, Ealing, and Hounslow MIND (HFEH).